RISKVFT/AutomatePULPissimo/README.md

 Then it also copies lib/ccommon.sh script into custom folder `/usr/lib/bash-lib` where there are all the user defined bash functions.

 ### pulp_env_example.env:
-It is an example of what you can find in your personal pulp_env_example.env file once you launch the PULPissimo installation.
-It contains the environment variables required by the various scripts to perform a correct PULPissimo installation.
+It is an example of what you can find in your personal pulp_env_example.env file once you have launched the PULPissimo installation.
+It contains the environment variables required by the various scripts to perform a correct PULPissimo installation and configuration.

 ### manpages:
-In this directory are contained all man pages, there are the man of pulp_app.sh, pulp_install.sh and pulp_script.sh.
+This directory contains all man pages.
+There are the man of pulp_app.sh, pulp_install.sh and pulp_script.sh.
 You can use them after executing ./install.sh.

 ### pulp_script/pulp_install.sh:
 This is the script where all the necessary repositories for toolchain, sdk, pulp-builder and pulpissimo are cloned.<br/>